scimad/scimad.github.io/_posts/2019-10-09-playing-around-with-coefficients.markdown

   src="https://cdnjs.cloudflare.com/ajax/libs/mathjax/2.7.5/MathJax.js?config=TeX-MML-AM_CHTML">
 </script>

-**Note: If your browser is not displaying the relevant equations in this page, please enable javascript and enable "Load unsafe scripts"**

 I was once thinking about how polynomials can be thought of infinite dimensional vectorspace with the basis vectors being different different powers of x i.e. $$ x^0, x^1, x^2, ... $$.
 And then I thought about the vector notation of a polynomial.

 Say a polynomial $$ f(x) =  3x^2 + 2x - 7$$ be a vector of 3-dimensional vectorspace with basis vectors $$ x^0, x^1, x^2 $$ which in the vector notation is written as